-Per Share Total Public offering price \$ 2.00 \$60,000,000 Underwriting discount(1) \$ 0.12 \$ 3,500,850 Proceeds, before expenses, to us \$ 1.88 \$56,499,150
+Per Share Total

+Public offering price \$ \$

+Underwriting discount(1) \$ \$

+Proceeds, before expenses, to us \$ \$

 (1) We have agreed to pay the underwriters a commission of 2.0% of the gross proceeds of this offering attributable to participation by certain predetermined investors and 6.5% of the gross proceeds of this offering to the remaining investors.
-We refer you to the section entitled "Underwriting" beginning on page 161 of this prospectus for additional information regarding total compensation payable to the underwriters.
+We refer you to the section entitled "Underwriting" beginning on page 162 of this prospectus for additional information regarding total compensation payable to the underwriters.

 We have granted to the underwriters an option to purchase additional shares.
-Under this option, the underwriters may elect to purchase a maximum of 4,500,000 additional shares from us within 30 days following the date of this prospectus.
+Under this option, the underwriters may elect to purchase a maximum of 2,862,600 additional shares from us within 30 days following the date of this prospectus.

-Certain of our existing stockholders and directors will be purchasing an aggregate of approximately \$3.9 million in shares of our common stock in this offering at the public offering price.
+Certain of our existing stockholders and directors have indicated an interest in purchasing up to an aggregate of approximately \$3.0 million in shares of our common stock in this offering at the public offering price.
+However, because indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more, less or no shares to any of these potential investors and any of these potential investors could determine to purchase more, less or no shares in this offering.